de-vnull/vnstat-on-merlin/README.md

 			- Use at your own risk (obviously).

-* __Email update__: thanks to @elorimer 's script, there is now a better option for the vnstat-stats email process.
+* __Email update__: thanks to @elorimer's script, and with the agreement of @theloneycoder, there is now a better option for the vnstat-stats email process.

-	- This adds another dependency - leveraging @thelonelycoder 's Diversion "communication" email process - but solves other issues, including support for platforms other than gmail, secure storage of passwords, etc.
+	- This adds another dependency - leveraging @thelonelycoder's Diversion "communication" email process - but solves other issues, including support for platforms other than gmail, secure storage of passwords, etc.

 	- Here are the steps to follow to use Diversion's email process: